What’s Next?

 The storms which moved through the area on Halloween dropped 2.52″ of rain at the flood gauge station at Cypress Creek and Stuebner-Airline Road over a ~24 hour period.
 During that time Cypress Creek rose 14′ (fourteen feet).
 To the west, at the 249 gauge, 2.8″ of rain fell and the creek rose 15′.

 True, this left the creek 7′ below top of bank.
-But it was only 2.52″ of rain.
+But the rise was rapid, unexpected and it was only 2.52″ of rain.
 Clearly the situation along Cypress Creek is still critical.
 We have this large rise in Cy Creek in this area because Cypress Creek is the longest stream in Harris County and gathers a lot of water in its watershed.
 The amount of runoff is increasing because of increased development in the watershed (more runoff, less soaking in) and because of the increase in frequency and intensity of rain here on the Gulf Coast.
 We have no significant detention areas on Cy Creek so the water is forced into the creek for drainage, filling the creek easily.
 The graph below tells the story:

 halloween graph snip